Socionics: Pedagogical socionics

 The concepts and methods of socionics are widely used in pedagogy, this collaboration creates a new scientific branch – pedagogical socionics.

 Pletuhina noted that the parent, trainer or teacher, who knows the theory of socionics, who also understands an idea of the "image of a socionics type" and who can determine the child's personality type with a sufficient degree of probability can use those opportunities of the individual approaches that socionics provides to raise and educate a child.

 The role that socionics takes in the educational process is not limited to being a teacher's tool for the managing process.
 It is also a base for development and improving the educational system and for preparing staff.
 Teachers armed with socionics technology can consciously establish relationships with other people and increase efficiency of their pedagogical skills.
 Rational implementation of intertype relationships can push educational process to become more intensive and increase students' motivation.

 Socionics is also researched practical methods and techniques dedicated to evaluation person's individual psychological values to prognoses professional success.
 Keneva, Marchenko, and Minaev argue that socionics might become a theoretical base for personal-oriented educational technologies.

 Socionics in astronautics

-In Yuri Gagarin Cosmonaut Training Center which located in Star City, Russia socionics methods are successfully used since 1992 for training Russian astronauts and international astronauts' crews and preparing them to spaceflights.
-Interpersonal issues and effective collaboration are extremely important in extreme conditions while working in a close space and are vital for successful spaceflight.
 In Star City conducted number of science seminars based on socionics methods and person typology to training space crews.
-Forming space crews by socionics methods was a central topic at the International conference on space researches, at the Space Forum 2011 and at the conference "Piloted flights into Space", also these issues were discussed in works of Doctor of medical science Professor Bohdashevsky, Doctor of philosophy Bukalov A.V. and Doctor of philosophy Karpenko O.B.
+Forming space crews by socionics methods was a central topic at the International conference on space researches, at the Space Forum 2011 and at the conference "Piloted flights into Space".